phpMussel/phpMussel/_docs/readme.vi.md

 - Nếu you only expect hoặc only intend to allow images to be uploaded to your system hoặc CMS, và nếu you absolutely don't require any files other than images to be uploaded to your system hoặc CMS, this directive should be enabled, but should otherwise be disabled.
 Nếu this directive is enabled, it'll instruct phpMussel to indiscriminately block any uploads identified as non-image files, without scanning them.
 This may reduce processing time và memory usage for attempted uploads of non-image files.
 False = OFF; True = ON.

 ####"heuristic" (Thể loại)
-Heuristic directives.
+Cấu hình cho "heuristic" (tìm kiếm / khám phá / tự học).

 "threshold"
-- There are certain signatures of phpMussel that are intended to identify suspicious và potentially malicious qualities of files being uploaded without in themselves identifying those files being uploaded specifically as being malicious.
+- There are certain chữ ký of phpMussel that are intended to identify suspicious và potentially malicious qualities of files being uploaded without in themselves identifying those files being uploaded specifically as being malicious.
 This "threshold" value tells phpMussel what các maximum total weight of suspicious và potentially malicious qualities of files being uploaded that's allowable is before those files are to be flagged as malicious.
 Các definition of weight in this context is các total number of suspicious và potentially malicious qualities identified.
 Theo mặc định, this value will be set to 3.
 A lower value generally will result in a higher occurrence of false positives but a higher number of malicious files being flagged, trong khi a higher value generally will result in a lower occurrence of false positives but a lower number of malicious files being flagged.
 It's generally best to leave this value at its default unless you're experiencing problems related to it.

 ####"virustotal" (Thể loại)
-VirusTotal.com directives.
+Cấu hình cho VirusTotal.com.

 "vt_public_api_key"
-- Optionally, phpMussel is able to scan files using các Virus Total API as a way to provide a greatly enhanced level of protection against viruses, trojans, malware và other threats.
+- Optionally, phpMussel is able to scan files using các Virus Total API as a way to provide a greatly enhanced level of protection chống lại viruses, trojans, malware và other threats.
 Theo mặc định, scanning files using các Virus Total API is disabled.
 To enable it, an API key from Virus Total is required.
 Due to các significant benefit that this could provide to you, it's something that I highly recommend enabling.
 Please be aware, however, that to use các Virus Total API, you _**MUST**_ agree to their Terms of Service và you _**MUST**_ adhere to all guidelines as per described by các Virus Total documentation!
 You are NOT permitted to use this integration feature UNLESS:
   - You have read và agree to các Terms of Service of Virus Total và its API.
 Các Terms of Service of Virus Total và its API can be found [Here](https://www.virustotal.com/en/about/terms-of-service/).
   - You have read và you understand, at a minimum, các preamble of các Virus Total Public API documentation (everything after "VirusTotal Public API v2.0" but before "Contents").
 Các Virus Total Public API documentation can be found [Here](https://www.virustotal.com/en/documentation/public-api/).